From the original series: Krillin's first death, and Goku getting to him too late. Heartbreaking.

 In Embodiment of Fire, when Freeza drowns Goku, while he was slowly dying he has a nightmare of Freeza killing everyone he loves.
 It was heartbreaking in the Dragon Ball Kai version to hear him so distressed when he cries out Gohan's name only to get no response.

 Vegeta breaking down and crying Manly Tears as he lays dying, his heart punctured by Freeza, telling Goku the story of how their race was murdered by the tyrant.

 "Defeat Freeza...
 I beg of you...
 Freeza must die... by...
 A Saiyan's...
 Hands..."

 "Kakarot...
 Listen.
 Destroy...
 Frieza.
 He made me what I am... don't let him do it to anyone else... whatever it takes... stop him... please..."

 The fact Vegeta is reaching out to Goku with blurred vision from tears makes this all the more poignant.
 This is directly after he's told Goku that Freeza took him when he was just a child and used the threat of killing his father to keep Vegeta under his thumb and then did so anyway.

-In both examples, the true Tear Jerker moments of the scene are that Vegeta even when dying does not ask for Goku's pity, but simply for his vengeance as he reveals the evil the Saiyans did under the manipulation of Freeza making the viewers realize that they were loyal to him, but Freeza killed him to protect his own megalomaniacal agenda.
+In all examples, the true Tear Jerker moments of the scene are that Vegeta even when dying does not ask for Goku's pity, but simply to be avenged as he reveals the evil the Saiyans did under the manipulation of Freeza making the viewers realize that they were loyal to him, but Freeza killed them to protect his own megalomaniacal agenda.